 Apart from the Hyades cluster that is said by some observers to delineate the face and horns of a bull, the shape of a bovine in the sky is not readily apparent.
 In fact, if it weren’t for the two bright stars Aldebaran and Elnath marking the “chest”, and “head” of the creature respectively, the “Bull” might be invisible to all but those with the most active imaginations.

 Taurus is home to a great number of multiple star systems, as well as many bright and massive stars.
 Below are some of the principal stars of the constellation.

 – Aldebaran (Alpha Tauri) is the most luminous star in the constellation, and the 13th most luminous in the entire sky.
-It is an orange, class K5III giant that is more than 44 times as big as the Sun and at least 425 times as bright, with an apparent visual magnitude that varies between 0.75 and 0.95, making it a type LB semi-regular variable star.
+It is an orange giant (K5III) that is more than 44 times bigger than the Sun and at least 425 times as bright, with an apparent visual magnitude that varies between 0.75 and 0.95, making it a type LB semi-regular variable star.
 Aldebaran is about 65 light years away, and although it seems to be the brightest star in the Hyades cluster, it is in fact a foreground star relative to the cluster, which is about 150 light years away.
 Being close to the ecliptic, Aldebaran can be occulted by the Moon.

-– Elnath (Beta Tauri) is a class B7III giant star, and the second most luminous star in Taurus.
-With an apparent visual magnitude of 1.68, its 131-light year distance from Earth makes it at least 700 times as bright as the Sun.
-Like Aldebaran, Elnath is close to the ecliptic, and can therefore also be occulted by the Moon.
+– Elnath (Beta Tauri), the second most luminous star in Taurus, is a blue giant star (B7III) located 131-light year from Earth.
+It it at least 700 times as bright as our sun, an shines with an apparent visual magnitude of 1.68.
+Like Aldebaran, Elnath is close to the ecliptic, and therefore can also be occulted by the Moon.